kdblackshear/ai110-module2show-pawpal-starter/reflection.md

 - How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?
 - What kinds of prompts or questions were most helpful?

+        I used AI for designing, debugging, refactoring, and testing the code for this project.
+The most helpful prompts were those that asked how can I improve this section of code or what can be added to better serve the user of the app.

 **b.
 Judgment and verification**

 - Describe one moment where you did not accept an AI suggestion as-is.
 - How did you evaluate or verify what the AI suggested?

+        There was a moment when updating test_pawpal.py where the AI suggestion for my pytests did not test exactly what was I was looking to test.
+I determined this simply by looking at the code it suggested and seeing that it did not match my criteria.
+After that, I re-prompted the AI assistant with specific test cases I wanted and it suggested a pytest that was better in line with what I wanted.

 ---